lostb1t/replex/README.md

 Plex proxy with the following features:

 - Merge rows into one from different libraries.
-Aka have movies and shows merged into one.
+Aka have movies and shows in a single row.
 - Remove watched items from hubs in home and library recommended
 - Choose between hub styles, shelf (default) or hero.
 - Plex doesnt apply user restrictions to collection hubs/recommendations. this proxy fixes that so you can have unique rows for every user.